FREE UK DELIVERY ON ORDERS OVER £39.99

 Can dogs eat broccoli?

-Broccoli can come in big pieces, so be sure to chop into bite-sized chunks to avoid the risk of your dog choking.
+Broccoli can come in big pieces, so be sure to chop it into bite-sized chunks to avoid the risk of your dog choking.
 Just like with sprouts, broccoli can make your dog gassy!
-If you find they’re too farty after eating, perhaps reduce the portion size next time.
+If you find that they’re too gassy after eating, perhaps reduce the portion size next time.

 Can dogs eat cauliflower cheese?

 Remember to chop cauliflower florets into bite-sized chunks.
-We all know that dogs love a cheesy hit, so if you think they’re missing out on cauliflower cheese, try some cheese fondue Christmas dog treats instead.
+We all know that dogs love a cheesy hit, so if you think they’re missing out on a melty cheese sauce, why not reach for our Pooch & Mutt Cheese Fondue Christmas range instead?

 Can dogs eat Yorkshire puddings?